Franco97sassi/Rifas/README.md

    - npm install

 ## Key Features
-- **Profile:**
-  A brief overview of the developer, including background, skills, and experience.
 - **Products:**
  Sale of t-shirts, caps, and raffle tickets numbered from 1 to 100.
 - **Cart:**